tougshire/tougshire_vistas/README.md

 # tougshire_vistas

+This will be retired in favor of django_filters_stoex

 Django app for saving sort and filter parameters

 Until further notice this project is in development and updates might break older versions